RationalAsh/biorobotics-lab-nus/content/authors/terry-chan/_index.md

 - Alumni
 ---

 Terry was a Masters student at the NUS Biorobotics Lab specializing in mechanical design with a wide range of interests in the biomedical field.
 He has helped to develop the hardware of several robotic platforms at the lab including manipulator arms and a bimanual manipulator.
-He is currently working on the mechanical design of a quadrupedal mobile manipulator as a research platform for control-based experiments.
+He was working on the mechanical design of a quadrupedal mobile manipulator as a research platform for control-based experiments.